 Understanding these signals allows you to intervene before anxiety worsens and helps create a sense of security for your pet.

-Socialise Early
+Socialise Your Dog Early

 Early socialisation is one of the best ways to prevent dog anxiety.
 Exposing puppies to different people, animals, environments, and experiences helps them develop confidence and adaptability.
 As well-socialised dogs are less likely to develop fear-based anxiety later in life, here are my top 3 tips for socialisation: